-Dr. Fadhulallah, a Sudanese A&E doctor, admits that life can be sometimes be difficult and that he has faced many challenges on his journey to finding a better life and career in the NHS.
+Dr. Fadhulallah, a Sudanese A&E doctor recruited from Ireland, admits that life can be sometimes be difficult and that he has faced many challenges on his journey to finding a better life and career in the NHS.
 In the video below, he shares his story of how Remedium’s team went above and beyond in order to support him with both the practical and emotional aspects of moving up into a new role in order to forge a better and more fulfilling career.

 Dr. Fadhulallah admits that life can be sometimes be difficult and that he has faced many challenges.
 Six months previous, he had realised that he was not enjoying the training programme he was on and that he wanted to move to a different specialty.
 So, he registered his CV with Remedium and was immediately contacted by a member of our team.
 He says that he was highly impressed and describes us as being “humane, professional, excellent people.
 They know what they are doing.”